BarbaraStanley/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10 a script that deletes all the regular files (not the directories) with a .js extension present in the current directory
-Task 11 a script that counts the number of directories and sub directories in the current directory Task 12 a script that displays the 10 newest files in the current directory
+Task 11 a script that counts the number of directories and sub directories in the current directory Task 12 a script that displays the 10 newest files in the current directory Task 13  a script that takes a list of words as input and prints only words that appear exactly once